-When I ask clients what kind of return they’re looking for from a leadership development initiative, it’s usually in terms of how the initiative can have a visible, measurable impact on the organization.
+When we ask clients what kind of return they’re seeking from a leadership development initiative, they usually respond in terms of how the initiative can have a visible, measurable impact on the organization.

 Tips for a More Successful Leadership Development Initiative